ismailhx/Java-BlueJ-Infection-Software/README.md

 # Java-BlueJ-Infection-Software

-The Task
-Imagine that you have been asked to write part of some software that will be used to manage laboratory tests for infection.
+Here I write part of some software that will be used to manage laboratory tests for infection.

 When an InfectionTest object is created, its state is set to